AMPSSIE/ampssie.github.io/docs/docs/Introduction.md

 ## What is AMPSSIE?

 AMPSSIE stands for A Material Point Soil Structure Interaction Environment.
-It is software for the analysis of soil-structure interactions problems using the Material Point Method which was developed at Durham University between 2025 and 2027 in the project [Leveraging The Material Point Method For Large Deformation Soil-Structure Interaction To Realise Net Zero](https://ampssie.github.io/).
+It is software for the analysis of soil-structure interactions problems using the Material Point Method which was developed at Durham University between 2025 and 2027 as part of the project [Leveraging The Material Point Method For Large Deformation Soil-Structure Interaction To Realise Net Zero](https://ampssie.github.io/).
 AMPSSIE has its origins in AMPLE ([A Material Point Learning Environment](https://wmcoombs.github.io/AMPLE/)).

 ## What is the Material Point Method?

 The Material Point Method (MPM) is a computational technique for modelling solid mechanics problems (not just soil-structure interaction) with close links to the Finite Element Method.
 The advantage of the MPM over many other methods is its ability to return solutions for problems involving very large deformations.

+## What are the main features of the software?

+- single phase deformable solid material considering large deformation mechanics and elastoc-plastic material behaviour
+- coupled deformable solid material-rigid body interactions
+- quasi-static and dynamic implcit solvers
+- automatic mesh generation and evolution with user control on minimum and maximum element sizes
+- written in native [https://julialang.org/](Julia) with [https://www.docker.com/](Docker) containers for easy deployment